 Scholarly Commons Citation

 Waxman, Seth P., "Twins at Birth: Civil Rights and the Role of the Solicitor General" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 287.
+287.